wul4/goldfish_ansible/README.md

 ## To Do
++ Generalize this to be a solution for deploying your own flask apps using nginx and uWSGI.
 + Sticky loadbalancing for nginx (not done for the sake of being able to test both web servers easily)
 + Add support for setting up a Docker registry node
 + Add support to spin the needed nodes up on some cloud platform?